bozho/console/README.md

 Changes in 1.09.0 (01 Dec 2013)

     !
 Title options are more consistent.
     !
-Activate Console (global) hotkey minimizes the application if active.
+Activate ConsoleZ (global) hotkey minimizes the application if active.
     !
 Quake like: activates the previous application when hiding.
     !
 Buffer rows limit increased to 32766.
     !
 Can configure the number of spaces used to detect an end of line.